 The General Education Requirements consist of courses in Humanities and Social Sciences that are aimed at developing communication skills, both oral and written; understanding human cultures, past and present; awareness of concepts, ideas, and systems of thought that underlie human activities; understanding of the social, political, and economic framework of societies; understanding the impact of science and technology on society.
 Courses pertaining to communication skills, law and ethics, and the relationship between science, technology and society are required of every student.

 Science and Engineering Requirements (SER)

-The Basic Sciences courses aim to provide the outgoing graduates with a strong foundation in the sciences.
-Required courses include courses is Mathematics, Physics, Chemistry, Biology, and Environmental Science.
-The Engineering Sciences requirements support multiple objectives: first, the courses provide a foundation in the basic tools and methodologies common to all engineering disciplines; second, all students are exposed to basics of each discipline allowing for cross-disciplinary competencies; last, there is a multi-disciplinary project component where students from different engineering disciplines come together on a design project, allowing for practice in collaborative team work.
+The Basic Sciences courses aim to provide outgoing graduates with a strong foundation in the sciences.
+Required courses include courses in Mathematics, Physics, Chemistry, Biology, and Environmental Science.
+The Engineering Sciences requirements support multiple objectives: first, the courses provide a foundation in the basic tools and methodologies common to all engineering disciplines; second, all students are exposed to basics of each discipline allowing for cross-disciplinary competencies; last, there is a multi-disciplinary project component where students from different engineering disciplines come together on a design project, allowing for practice in collaborative teamwork.

 Computer Science and Engineering Requirements